Tony-Starkus/Stone-Chalenge/README.md

 ### Unit test

-Unit tests can be founded on `test.py`.
+Unit tests can be find on `test.py`.
 You can run it with the following command:
 ```
 $ pytest test.py
 ```